Mudpuppy12/ares-renown-plugin/README.md

 ## Overview
 Wherever progress is awarded based on IC achievements, be it for the individual character or the family or organisation they are part of, game staff may award points and review them at certain times to decide an improvement or worsening of their situation.
 This system is based on the idea of seasons, meaning that renown points will be reset with the start of each new season.

-The respective amounts for renown points are up to admin, but within this system it is possible to define certain standard types.
-Even if visibility of renown details can be triggered through a setting within the renown.yml config file, I'd suggest visibility for the sake of transparency.
+The respective amounts for awarded renown points are up to admin, but within this system it is possible to define certain standard types that come with default amount suggestions.
+Even if visibility of renown details can be triggered through a setting within the renown.yml config file, I'd recommend visibility for the sake of transparency.

 ### What this plugin covers
 * Admin: Awarding points, viewing current renown, resetting renown of all characters.
-Both from the game client and the webportal
+Both from the game client and the webportal.
 * Players: View their current renown status, their renown entries and respective points, both from the game client and the webportal.
 * Webportal: Renown Management route, where admin can view character points and family/org points, add entries, reset points.
 * Webportal: Renown top ranking lists route.